Polar Vortex Causes Midwest States Of Emergency As Cold Pushes Farther South

 The polar vortex sliding south into the Midwest is sending temperatures to their lowest levels in more than 30 years, and in some cases, setting records.

-The polar vortex, which usually sits over the Arctic, is being pushed south by an unseasonably warm air mass to the north.
+While it usually sits over the Arctic, the polar vortex is being pushed south by an unseasonably warm air mass to the north.

 The life-threatening cold is paralyzing the region, closing schools, businesses and courthouses, grounding flights and keeping millions confined to their homes.